-Ventricular tachycardia (say: “tack-ee-card-ee-ya”) is when the bottom chambers of your heart (the ventricles) beat too fast (called tachycardia).
-When this happens, your heart doesn’t pump blood very well.
+Ventricular tachycardia is when the bottom chambers of your heart (the ventricles) beat too fast.
+When this happens, your heart has a hard time pumping blood.
 As a result, your body and brain don’t get enough blood.
-If it isn’t treated properly, this type of arrhythmia can be life threatening.
+This is life threatening.

-Ventricular fibrillation is when the bottom chambers of your heart (the ventricles) beat very fast and unevenly (called fibrillation).
-The heart just quivers, and little or no blood is pumped to the body and brain.
-A person who is having this type of arrhythmia usually passes out.
-To prevent death, a person having ventricular fibrillation needs treatment as soon as possible, within a few minutes.
+Ventricular fibrillation is when the bottom chambers of your heart (the ventricles) beat too fast and unevenly.
+The heart flutters, and little or no blood is pumped to your body and brain.
+Someone who has this type of arrhythmia is at risk of passing out.
+Treatment is required within minutes in order to prevent death.

-- Pacing: If you have ventricular tachycardia that isn’t too severe, the ICD can deliver several pacing signals in a row.
-When those signals stop, the heart may go back to a normal rhythm.
+- Pacing: For mild ventricular tachycardia, the ICD can deliver several pacing signals in a row.
+These signals cause your heart to return to a normal rhythm.

-- Cardioversion: If the pacing doesn’t work, cardioversion can be used.
-In cardioversion, a mild shock is sent to the heart to stop the fast heartbeat.
+- Cardioversion: This is used if pacing doesn’t work.
+Cardioversion sends a mild shock to your heart to stop the fast heartbeat.

-- Defibrillation: If ventricular fibrillation is detected, a stronger shock is sent.
-This stronger shock can stop the fast rhythm and help the heartbeat go back to normal.
+- Defibrillation: For ventricular fibrillation, the ICD sends a stronger shock.
+This can stop the fast rhythm and help the heartbeat go back to normal.

-- Pacemaker: The ICD can also detect when your heart beats too slowly.
+- Pacemaker: The ICD can detect when your heart beats too slow.
 It can act like a pacemaker and bring your heart rate up to normal.

 What does treatment with an ICD feel like?

-The defibrillator shock is the strongest treatment.
-Many people say it feels like being kicked in the chest.
-It usually comes suddenly and lasts less than a second.
-Although you may feel upset for a short time after a defibrillator shock, it is good to know that the ICD probably saved your life.
+Defibrillation is the strongest.
+Most people say it feels like being kicked in the chest.
+It often happens all of a sudden.
+It lasts less than a second.
+It can make you upset or anxious afterward.
+However, it’s important to remember that it probably saved your life.